orgSailingVLM/vlmbook/chapters/validation/sweep.md

 # Sweep wing
 Swept wing by Bertin {cite}`bertin` is a flat plate with a $45^\circ$ leading edge sweeping angle.
-The span of wing is 1 unit and a chord of 0.2 units.
+The span of wing is 1 unit and a chord of 0.2 unit.
 Model was discretized into 4 spanwise panels and 1 chordwise panel.
 The free stream is aligned with the x-axis and has a magnitude of 1 units.

 ```{list-table} Comparison between swept wing by Bertin and pySailingVLM results.
 :header-rows: 1